-Meredith Vanstone is an assistant professor in McMaster's Faculty of Family Medicine; a senior scientist with the Program for Education Research and Development and a member of CHEPA.
+Meredith Vanstone is an assistant professor in McMaster's Department of Family Medicine; a scientist with McMaster’s program for Education Research, Innovation & Theory (MERIT) and a member of CHEPA.
 She holds a PhD in Health and Rehabilitation Sciences (health professional education) from Western University.
-Vanstone uses a variety of qualitative research methods to investigate social and ethical issues in health policy decision-making.
-She has an active interest in qualitative research methodologies, and pursues this interest through empirical research with primary and secondary data sources on a variety of topics including reproductive technologies; health human resources policy, and patient experiences of health technology.
-Her work is supported by funding from the Canadian Institutes of Health Research, the Ontario Ministry of Health and Long-Term Care, and the Royal College of Physicians and Surgeons of Canada.
-Vanstone is currently accepting MSc and PhD students in the following programs: Health Sciences Education (MSc), Health Research Methodology (Msc and PhD) and Health Policy (PhD).
+Vanstone uses a variety of qualitative research methods to investigate the ethical implications of health professional education and practice.
+She examines how health professionals respond to explicit, implicit and structural policies that shape their professional lives.
+By focusing on policy and practice areas with an ethical or moral valence, her research aims to support ethical health professional practice through education and policy initiatives.
+Vanstone’s work is supported by funding from the Canadian Institutes of Health Research, the Ontario Ministry of Health and Long-Term Care, the Royal College of Physicians and Surgeons of Canada, and the Greenwall Foundation.
+Vanstone supervises in the following graduate programs: Health Sciences Education (MSc), Health Research Methodology (Msc and PhD) and Health Policy (PhD).

 - Health policy